gabriel19913/DataScienceWithPython/Repositories.md

 # GitHub Repositories

 ## Some ML libraries
+* [aiomultiprocess](https://github.com/omnilib/aiomultiprocess) - aiomultiprocess presents a simple interface, while running a full AsyncIO event loop on each child process, enabling levels of concurrency never before seen in a Python application.
 * [Amundsen](https://github.com/lyft/amundsen) - Amundsen is a metadata driven application for improving the productivity of data analysts, data scientists and engineers when interacting with data https://lyft.github.io/amundsen/
 * [atheris](https://github.com/google/atheris) - Atheris is a coverage-guided Python fuzzing engine.
 It supports fuzzing of Python code, but also native extensions written for CPython.
 Atheris is based off of libFuzzer.
 * [baselines](https://github.com/openai/baselines) - OpenAI Baselines is a set of high-quality implementations of reinforcement learning algorithms.